michele13/linux-tools/debian/README.md

 #Readme

-These cripts should be used in debian, you may try them on ubuntu but it is not recommended nor guarateed that they will work.
+These scripts should be used in debian, you may try them on ubuntu but it is not recommended nor guarateed that they will work.